tensorflow/docs/site/en/api_docs/python/tf/compat/v1/layers/conv2d.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-Use <a href="../../../../tf/keras/layers/Conv2D.md"><code>tf.keras.layers.Conv2D</code></a> instead.

 This layer creates a convolution kernel that is convolved (actually cross-correlated) with the layer input to produce a tensor of